amber-lang/amber-docs/docs/stdlib/doc/fs.md

 pub fun create_dir(path: Text): Null
 ```

-Create a directory with all intermediate directories as required
+Creates a directory with all parent directories as required.

 ## `make_executable`